TwoFX/LLVMTypeID/README.md

 parameter is a reference, an attribute is emitted to denote that the pointer is guaranteed to be valid: `dereferenceable`.
-This attribute is part of the function, not of the function type, which is why it cannot be emitted as part of `getFunction`, which will simply emit a reference argument as a pointer.
+This attribute is part of the function, not of the function type, which is why it cannot be emitted as part of `get`, which will simply emit a reference argument as a pointer.
 In order to make the function comply with what clang generates, `dereferenceable` attributes have to be added where necessary.
 There is a function which does that automatically.